-Maa these day laughs at me when she watches me eating the greens.
-She probably remembers my growing up years when I used to throw tantrums whenever served with such dishes.
+Maa these days laughs at me when she watches me eating the greens.
+She probably remembers my growing-up years when I used to throw tantrums whenever served such dishes.
 With Pasta, however, the case is different.
 She likes veggies and greens if cooked properly.
 In fact, she loves Bengali vegetarian chorchoris.
 It is the same with Mehebub as well.
-He has grown up eating with the hostel food where the options were limited.
-He likes the traditional dishes which was not there when he was growing up.
+He has grown up eating hostel food where the options were limited.
+He likes the traditional dishes which were not there when he was growing up.

 Bengali Mishmash; the hotchpotch of versatility!

 Mishmash in Bengali cuisine is highly versatile.
-We at times call is labra, at times Chyanchra; sometimes Ghonto and at times Chorchori.
-These are all prepared with veggies, with or without greens and with or without fish or meat!
-All the names of different kind of Bengali hotchpotches I have shared are characterized by different cuts of veggies!
-We at times use Ghee while making those; at times skip it if the recipe demands.
+We at times call it labra, at times Chyanchra; sometimes Ghonto, and at times Chorchori.
+These are all prepared with veggies, with or without greens, and with or without fish or meat!
+All the names of different kinds of Bengali hotchpotches I have shared are characterized by different cuts of veggies!
+We at times use Ghee while making those; at times skip it if the recipe demands it.

 Chorchori!